Thoughts on architectural education. Part 2

 The education of an architect

-Educators must consider afresh how the education of an architect is affected by these changes, and how, within the context of higher education, institutions that teach architecture and design must contribute to the process by which students adapt to a contemporary world.
-As part of this commitment, students who are the next generation of architects should understand that they have a voice in this debate and must weigh-in in an informed manner to pave the future of their architectural education and future practice.
+Educators must consider afresh how the education of an architect is affected by these changes, and how, within the context of higher education, institutions that teach architecture and design should contribute to the process by which students adapt to a contemporary world.
+As part of this commitment, students who are the next generation of architects and designers must understand that they have a voice in this debate and be encouraged to weigh-in in an informed manner to pave the future of their architectural education and future practice.

-This means a heightened commitment to issues of social sustainability; a responsibility that I believe has moved the discipline of architecture—and in particular the role of the architect—from that of an architect specialist to that of a designer generalist.
+In today’s complex social context, this means a heightened commitment to issues of social sustainability; a responsibility that I believe has moved the discipline of architecture—and in particular the role of the architect—from that of an architect specialist to that of a designer team generalist.
 This move has lessened the emphasis on academic design theory and formal bravura in favor of support for a sustainable path toward the environment in all forms and shapes.

 The acquisition of knowledge

-The traditional and formal model of imparting knowledge to students acquired its legitimacy in the French ideas of the 18th century through two important schools: The Ecole des Beaux-Arts and the Ecole Polytechnique; both situated in Paris and at the center of a rising French cultural and encyclopedic influence.
+The traditional and formal model of imparting knowledge to students acquired its legitimacy in the French ideas of the 18th century through two important schools: The Ecole des Beaux-Arts and the Ecole Polytechnique; both situated in Paris, and at the center of a rising French cultural and encyclopedic influence.
 Since the founding of these schools, the ensuing democratization of the educational process has enabled generations of students to access a more formal design training and become masters of their art.
+These two foundational institutions were followed in the 20th century by the Bauhaus (Walter Gropius), the School of Ulm; (Max Bill) the University of Texas (Texas Rangers), the I.A.U.S (Peter Eisenman), The Cooper Union (John Hejduk), and Black Mountain College (Johannes Itten).

 A paradigmatic shift

 My generation witnessed and embraced a number of technological changes that were accompanied by the rise and development of culture-centric media.
 In this context, we were propelled into a world which demanded constant and increased prosthetic adjustment (e.g., finding a laptop essential to our daily work).
 All of this happened not over decades, but over a few years.
-On the other hand, at least our generation had stability in other ways; far from our parents lives that for many were ruined by profound losses between the two world wars, and the ensuing reconstruction of Europe into a new identity.
+On the other hand, our generation had stability in other ways; far from our parents lives that for many were ruined by profound losses between the two World Wars and the ensuing reconstruction of Europe into a new identity.

 Reinventing the practice

-Yet, they have, in my opinion, the greatest opportunity to reinvent the practice of their calling (e.g., define a job/career that does not exist), and engage with the world in ways inconceivable during my studies.
-While I envy them for the rich and diverse opportunities this presents, the issues that they will need to confront are serious and call for incredible resilience and innovative ideas.
+Yet, they have, in my opinion, the greatest opportunity to reinvent the practice of their calling (e.g., define a job/career that does not yet exist), and engage with the world in ways inconceivable during my studies.
+While I envy them for the rich and diverse opportunities this presents, the issues that they will need to confront are serious and call for nimbleness, resilience, and the promotion of innovative ideas.
 Students are now called on to set their gaze on how to steward the(ir) world.
-I like to provoke my students by saying that our generation polluted, and they have to now clean it up!
+In this context, I like to provoke my students by saying that our generation polluted, and they have to now clean it up!

-Urgent themes such as a lack of biodiversity; an increased digital gap; resurgence of ancestral border conflicts with megalomaniac territorial claims: melting glaciers; ocean pollutions due to microplastic and oil spills; irresponsible deforestation of the Amazon (not to mention the global hotspots of air pollution in many South Asian cities that travel miles, crossing municipal, state, and even national boundaries without regard for the population it impacts); and the continued effects of human destruction on cultural heritage sites because of religious dogma and economic pride, are some of the global questions that students will need to answer with plausible solutions*.
+Urgent themes such as a lack of biodiversity; an increased digital gap among the population; resurgence of ancestral border conflicts with megalomaniac territorial claims; melting glaciers; ocean pollution due to microplastic and oil spills; irresponsible deforestation of the Amazon (not to mention the global hotspots of air pollution in many South Asian cities that cross municipal, state, and even national boundaries without regard for the impact upon population); and the continued effects of human destruction on cultural heritage sites because of religious dogma and economic pride are some of the pressing global questions that students will need to answer with plausible solutions.

-If design and architecture strategies become a meaningful force in responding to these outside forces is yet to be seen, one thing that is certain is that the name of architecture has long since taken on new meaning: the architecture of the electrical car, the architecture of the brain, the architecture of warfare.
+If design and architecture strategies will become a meaningful force in responding to these outside forces is yet to be seen.
+One thing that is certain is that the word architecture has long since taken on new meaning: the architecture of the electrical car, the architecture of the brain, the architecture of warfare, the architecture of healthcare, the architecture of the Kyoto Protocol.

 The praxis of architecture